epfl-ada/ada-2021-project-frankezi/README.md

 ## Research Questions
-During this project, we would like to, firstly, analyse more the **sinophobic sentiment in the USA** through the quotes.
+During this project, we would like to analyse the **sinophobic sentiment in the USA** through the quotes.
 * Can we see an evolution of the sinophobic sentiment in the USA?
 * What form/distribution does it have?
 * If yes, is it correlated with some special events (COVID crisis, ...)?
 Are there sudden spikes?
 * From which part of the population does the sinophobic sentiment come from: citizens?
 Political parties?
 From which generation/range of ages?

-Secondly, we want to analyse the opposite part: those who raise theirs voices **against this anti-Chinese sentiment in the USA**.
-* Who has been advocating for the anti-racism?
-* From where does it come from: Politicians or citizens?
-* And how these defenses takes place: through accusations (more violent) or by showing the absurdity of this sentiment (by pedagogy)?
+* Is the average salary correlate with the racism?

 ## Proposed additional datasets